oasis-tcs/virtio-admin/IPR.md

 ### IPR disclosures made by Red Hat

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210303324 titled "HYPERVISOR TASK EXECUTION MANAGEMENT FOR VIRTUAL MACHINES" as well as  an unpublished application titled
+"BINARY EXECUCTION BY A VIRTUAL DEVICE" are relevant to section "Device Types" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210019267 titled "SAFE VIRTUAL MACHINE PHYSICAL DEVICE ACCESS FOR NETWORK FUNCTION VIRTUALIZATION" as well as an unpublished applications titled "IMPROVING MEMORY ACCESS HANDLING FOR NESTED VIRTUAL MACHINES" and
+"IMPROVING VIRTUAL DEVICE TRANSLATION FOR NESTED VIRTUAL MACHINES" are relevant to section "IOMMU Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20210064443 titled "HARDWARE OFFLOAD SUPPORT FOR AN OPERATING SYSTEM OFFLOAD INTERFACE USING OPERATION CODE VERIFICATION", US Publication No. 20210144177 titled "IMPLEMENTING A SERVICE MESH IN THE HYPERVISOR", US Publication No. 20210149701 titled "NETWORK UPDATES FOR VIRTUAL MACHINE MIGRATION", US Publication No. 20210149702 titled "VIRTUAL MACHINE MIGRATION DOWNTIME REDUCTION USING A MULTICAST ADDRESS", US Publication No. 20210152642 titled "ZERO-COPY FORWARDING FOR NETWORK FUNCTION VIRTUALIZATION", US Publication No. 20210240645 titled "REMOTE DIRECT MEMORY ACCESS BASED NETWORKING GATEWAY", US Publication No. 20210306258 titled "LOCATION CHANGE NOTIFICATION HANDLING", US Publication No. 20210349746 titled "EFFICIENT HANDLING OF NETWORK TOPOLOGY CHANGE NOTIFICATION FOR VIRTUAL MACHINES", US Publication No. 20220050700 titled "VIRTUAL BOND FOR EFFICIENT NETWORKING OF VIRTUAL MACHINES" as well as unpublished patent applications titled "MALICIOUS PACKET FILTERING IN A VIRTUALIZATION SYSTEM", "REVERSE VIRTUAL ETHERNET PORT AGGREGATOR BRIDGING FOR SINGLE ROOT I/O VIRTUALIZATION", "SECURE CONTROL OF PACKET FILTER PROGRAMS BY USER SPACE PROCESSES IN VIRTUAL MACHINES" and
+"VIRTUAL NETWORKING FOR SPECIAL TYPES OF NESTED VIRTUAL MACHINES" are relevant to section "Network Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022
+Red Hat has filed a United States patent application that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20200379791 titled "ZERO COPY MESSAGE RECEPTION FOR APPLICATIONS" is relevant to section "Socket Device" of the Virtual I/O Device (VIRTIO) specification.

+Should this patent application be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 6, 2022

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+US Publication No. 20190243677 titled "MEMORY DEDUPLICATION BASED ON GUEST PAGE HINTS", US Publication No. 20200278878 titled "RESETTING PERSISTENT BALLOON MEMORY FOR FRAGMENTATION REDUCTION", US Publication No. 20210182191 titled "FREE MEMORY PAGE HINTING BY VIRTUAL MACHINES", US Publication No. 20210303356 titled "FLEXIBLE REVERSE BALLOONING FOR NESTED VIRTUAL MACHINES", US Publication No. 20210342260 titled "INDIRECT INTERFACE FOR VIRTUAL MACHINE FREE PAGE HINTING" as well as unpublished patent applications titled "MEMORY BALLOONING RELATED MEMORY ALLOCATION TECHNIQUES FOR VIRTUAL MACHINES" and
+"NON FRAGMENTING MEMORY BALLOONING" are relevant to section "Traditional Memory Balloon Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

 #### Statement regarding IPR, submitted by Red Hat, Jan 29, 2019

 Red Hat has filed several United States patent applications that might become